-With the reopening of the PDX metro area, we are presented with the chance to recreate our lives and structure again.
-The same tools we used in March will serve us again.
+And then we did it again.
+And again.
+And again.
+With the reopening and closing of the PDX metro area several times over the course of a year, we’ve been presented with the chance to recreate our lives and structure several times over.
+The same tools serve us each time.

 Prioritize sleep, exercise and good food.